kennykleung/kennykleung.github.io/_posts/2015-08-18-welcome-to-jekyll.md

 ---
 In August, I left my position as a software engineer at Google and decided to embark on a new adventure as an ML engineer at Twitter Cortex.

 I feel immensely grateful to have been a Googler for the past 3 years, and especially as my first job out of school.
-Along the way, I worked alongside many inspiring people and traveled to some new and interesting places.
-Here are some of the lessons I've distilled from my time at Google.
+Along the way, I worked among many inspiring people and traveled to some new and interesting places.
+At a high level, here are some of the lessons I've distilled from my time at Google.

 <!--more-->